 If you don’t want to be on camera or don’t feel that a visual is necessary, you can create an audio series as a lead magnet for your audience.
 With an audio series, you can teach or inspire your audience to take action with short audio lessons.

 The great benefit of creating an audio course is that your listeners can listen to it while they do other things.
-They could be working, washing the dishes, driving in their car, or doing a wide variety of other things.
+They could be working, washing the dishes, or driving in their car.
 Writing and video content demands someone’s full attention, but audio content can be consumed at any moment.

 When you deliver your audio series, we recommend using the same strategy as the video series.
 Breaking up your audio series into emailed lessons, helps your audience engage with your content and start interact with your emails.